BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

 ### 2. REMBI assignment and study metadata

 Used to add REMBI and study metadata to the RO-Crate graph.
-The `datasets` block is optional; include it only to attach IAP or protocol references to specific Dataset entities via `associations`.
+The `datasets` block is optional; include it only to attach IAP, protocol, or annotation-method references to specific Dataset entities via `associations`.

 ```yaml
 study_metadata: